Your path in school administration and beyond

 This program is ideal for educational professionals who want to expand their knowledge regarding schools and school systems while being able to continue to pursue their first passion, being educators.
 Designed for flexibility while still maintaining the high standards of academic excellence in a Christian environment, CSU offers five tracks within the MEd program–all available online:

-All MEd emphasis areas lead to SCDE endorsement except for teacher leadership.
-Physical education and sport coaching leads to CSCS endorsement.
+All Administration and Supervision emphasis areas lead to SCDE endorsement.
+Physical Education and Sport Coaching leads to CSCS endorsement.
 Click Additional Info to learn more about each emphasis.

 *Generate total tuition cost with the tuition calculator.